kristoffer-tungland/DependencyInjection.SourceGenerator/README.md

 ```

 ## Lifetime
-The lifetime is an enum with the following values:
+The `Lifetime` is an enum with the following values:
 - Transient
 - Scoped
 - Singleton

 ## IncludeFactory
 The `IncludeFactory` property allows you to register a service as a `Func<TService>`, enabling you to inject a factory method into your constructors.
-This is useful when you need to create multiple instances of a service.
+This is useful when you need to create multiple instances of a service on demand.

 ### Example
 ```csharp